Skip to Page Content

 5.0 Students Who are Victims of a Violent Felony

-5.1 A student who is the victim of a Violent Felony while in or on the grounds of a School in which the student is enrolled shall be allowed to choice to a Safe School in the same school district, including a charter school provided that a charter school option exists in that school district’s boundaries.
+5.1 A student who is the victim of a violent felony while in or on the grounds of a school which the student is attending shall be allowed to choice to a safe school in the same school district, including a charter school, provided that a charter school option exists in that school district’s boundaries.

 5.3 Each school district and charter school shall post the policy and procedures on the school district’s or charter school’s website, with hard copies provided to any requesting parties.